Joanna Pettet: Personal life

+In 1968, Pettet co-starred with Terence Stamp in the Western film Blue, with whom she had a romantic relationship that resulted in the birth of her only child, Damien Zachary Cord.
+Later that year, she married American actor Alex Cord; the couple subsequently divorced in 1989.

 On 8 August 1969, Pettet had lunch at the home of actress Sharon Tate, just hours before the crimes that would be committed at that residence by members of the Manson Family.
 This event is illustrated in the fictional/alternate-reality 2019 film Once Upon a Time...In Hollywood, in which Pettet is portrayed by Rumer Willis.

 Actor Sir Alan Bates bequeathed Pettet £95,000 upon his death in December 2003.
-The two had been friends since 1964, and Pettet provided support and companionship during his final months after he had been diagnosed with pancreatic cancer in February 2003.
+The two had been friends since 1964, and Pettet provided support and companionship during his final months in London after he had been diagnosed with pancreatic cancer in February 2003.
 Pettet was quoted as saying: "It was a very touching gesture because he had done everything while he was in hospital to make sure I would be looked after following his death."

-In August 2021, Pettet became trapped under a boulder for three hours in high desert near Anza, California.
+In August 2021, Pettet became trapped under a boulder for three hours in a high desert area near Anza, California.
 As a result, she needed surgery to replace her shoulder and rotator cuff.

+Death

+Pettet died at Temecula Valley Hospital in Temecula, California, on July 7, 2026, 31 years after the death of her son.